 Glenn Boyce is a Victorian trained Orthopaedic Surgeon and has fellowship with the Royal Australian College of Surgeons and the Australian Orthopaedic Association.
 After becoming an orthopaedic surgeon, he undertook further training in shoulder and upper limb reconstruction, shoulder joint replacement, hip and knee joint replacement and trauma surgery.

 Glenn Boyce is committed to rural practice having grown up in country Victoria and having first worked for Bendigo Hospital in 2010 after completing residency at the Royal Melbourne Hospital.
 He is a John Flynn scholar and has held teaching and honorary positions with Monash University and Melbourne University.

-With in-house physiotherapists as well as a wide referral base for regional physiotherapists we aim to create a recovery pathway for you with ease of access from your local area in mind.
+With an in-house rehabilitation gym as well as a wide referral base for regional physiotherapy and Allied Health services, we aim to create a recovery pathway for you with ease of access from your local area in mind.

 Physiotherapy manages a wide variety of musculoskeletal complaints and a number of conditions respond as well to non-surgical therapy as they do to surgical therapy.
 We reserve surgery for conditions that won’t respond adequately to non-surgical means and so physiotherapy often forms a big part of orthopaedic treatment.